andywar65/starter-fullstack/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)
 ## Intro
-It was supposed to be a fullstack Django+Vue starter project, but in the meanwhile I discovered HTMX so it's just a Django 4.0 starter project.
+It was supposed to be a fullstack Django+Vue starter project, but in the meanwhile I discovered HTMX so it's just a Django 4.1 starter project.
 Features a custom User and django-allauth authentication with Google provider.
+Content management with FlatPage, HomePage and Article models.